domRiddle/ASF/Localization.md

 If you're a new user, we recommend starting with **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
 ```

-You on the crowdin see instead:
+On the crowdin you'll see instead:

 > If you're a new user, we recommend starting with <0>setting up</0> guide.